Line of Credit vs. Loan: How to Decide What’s Best for You

 - Collateral for secured loans and many small business loans

-A variety of financial institutions and financing companies may offer loans and lines of credit.
+A variety of financial institutions and financing companies may offer loans and lines of credit that fit your personal finance needs.
 Comparing options from several lenders can help you find the best fit.

 Where to get a line of credit